suzytamang/clever-rockies/README.md

 ## Setup and Installation
-1. Create a new Conda environment with Python 3.12: conda create -n clever_env python=3.12
+1. Create a new Conda environment with Python 3.12:
+`conda create -n clever_env python=3.12 pandas`

 2. Activate the environment:
-conda activate clever_env
+`conda activate clever_env`

-3. Create an output folder.

 ## Important Note on Working Directory
 CLEVER relies on relative file paths.
 Always ensure you are in the correct directory before running any scripts.
 Incorrect working directories will likely result in file not found errors or unexpected behavior.
 When in doubt, use `pwd` (print working directory) to verify your current location in the file system.

 ## Running CLEVER
-You can run CLEVER using either the shell scripts (.sh) on a Linux system or the Python scripts (.py) in any Conda environment like the one you just created.
+You can run CLEVER using Python scripts (.py) in any Conda environment like the one you just created.
 You must change to the appropriate directory before running the scripts.

 ### Generate Targets